gradle-update/update-gradle-wrapper-action/README.md

 | `release-channel` | Which release channel to use: `stable` or `release-candidate`. | No | `stable` |

 Gradle's release channel used to update.
 By default `stable` is used which corresponds to the latest stable release.
-Alternatively, `release-canddiate` can be used to update to the most recent release candidate.
+Alternatively, `release-candidate` can be used to update to the most recent release candidate.

 For example: